orangemn6/docs/content/school/biology/Chlorophyll.md

 ## Chlorophyll
 [[Chlorophyll]] is the primary pigment involved in [[Photosynthesis]], responsible for capturing light energy from the sun.
 It is located within the [[Thylakoid]] membranes of the [[Chloroplast]] and exists in several forms, with [[Chlorophyll a]] being the most critical for light absorption.
 This pigment primarily absorbs blue-violet and red wavelengths of light while reflecting green, which gives plants their characteristic color.

 [[Chlorophyll b]] and other [[Accessory Pigments]] complement chlorophyll a by expanding the range of light wavelengths that can be utilized.
 The energy absorbed by chlorophyll molecules excites electrons, initiating the [[Electron Transport Chain]] in the [[Light-Dependent Reactions]].
-Chlorophyll’s ability to harness light energy makes it fundamental to converting solar energy into chemical energy in the form of [[ATP]] and [[NADPH]].
+Chlorophyll’s ability to harness light energy makes it fundamental t o converting solar energy into chemical energy in the form of [[ATP]] and [[NADPH]].